joncamfield/satcommthreats/en.md

 "Proximity is relative.
 First you have to distinguish between what's commonly called "tactical" intercepts which are done in the field.
 For those, you receive the phone uplink but a phone transmits with quite a bit of power and doesn't have very directional antenna, so it can be several kilometers, especially if you have a good vantage point.
 Then there is what's called "strategic" interception setups, done at dedicated facilities.
 What goes up must come down and most satellites are just "bent pipe", dumbly retransmitting what they receive back to earth.
 So instead of receiving the phone, you can just listen to the sat retransmitting the phone comms back to the ground station."<br /> -- *Sylvain  Munaut 2021 (paraphrased)*
 {: .notice}

+"One example of satellite eavesdropping was the use of the
+$26 Russian SkyGrabber program by hackers in Iraq to capture U.S. military Predator drone video feeds in 2009.
+Insurgents eavesdropped on the unencrypted video feed backhauled from Predator drones through commercial communications satellites.13 Surprisingly, such encryption weaknesses still exist for some com- mercial satellite systems.
+The government addresses this weakness by requiring encryption for military communications that rely on commercial systems, but other nongovernmental traffic through those systems may remain vulnerable."<br /> -- *Weinbaum, Cortney et al, (2017) [SIGINT for Anyone: The Growing Availability of Signals Intelligence in the Public Domain](https://www.rand.org/pubs/perspectives/PE273.html) RAND.*

 “As the conflict grew, an increasing number of users migrated from Thuraya to other networks, both because of the interruptions associated with the intermittent jamming as well as a strong perception among many in the Libyan opposition that the Thuraya servers were especially vulnerable to LAJ signals intelligence or some other form of unspecified interception. […] It would become clear after the conflict ended that this concern was at least in part well-founded: the LAJ was found to have training materials for the L3 Communications Tactical Thuraya Monitoring System, an interception and localization package developed for field-deployed signals intelligence applications.”<br /> -- *Scott-Railton, John (January 2013) [Revolutionary Risks: Cyber Technology and Threats in the 2011 Libyan Revolution](https://digital-commons.usnwc.edu/cgi/viewcontent.cgi?referer=&httpsredir=1&article=1012&context=ciwag-case-studies) U.S. Naval War College Digital Commons / CIWAG Case Studies.*
 {: .notice}